EntitySpaces/Punchout/README.md

-The **Punchout** Controls are a set of user interface controls for Knockout.
+The **Punchout** Controls are a set of user interface controls for Knockout (MVVM) library for Javascript.
 The Punchout Controls will come in two forms.

 1) Generic Knockout controls.

 2) EntitySpaces Knockout controls.

 The EntitysSpaces version of the knockout controls will work well with the EntitySpaces architecture with all it's row and dirty column state tracking capabilities.